Last Updated December 2023

 How to stimulate collagen production in your skin

 Bio-stimulator injections are a type of collagen-stimulating injectable treatment.
-The solution contains poly-L-lactic acid which stimulates collagen production by triggering the skin’s natural healing response.
+The solution contains poly-L-lactic acid, which stimulates collagen production by triggering the skin’s natural healing response within the deeper layers of the skin.
 This collagen production helps to improve the skin’s elasticity, reduce wrinkles and fine lines, and restore volume and fullness to the skin.

 IPL skin rejuvenation